-A successful applicant that receives both a Grant Award Letter and Notice of Grant Award (NOGA) will be required to:
+As a condition of the award, a successful applicant who receives a Notice of Grant Award (NOGA) will be required to:

-- A. Meet Pre-Award requirements, including submission and approval of required assurances and certification documents, documentation of non-disbarment or suspension (current or pending) of eligibility to receive local or federal funds. - B. Adhere to mutually agreed upon terms and conditions of the grant award issued by the Department of Behavioral Health and accepted by the grantee organization.
-The grant award shall outline the scope of work, standards, reporting requirements, fund distribution terms and any special provisions required by federal agreements. - C. Utilize Performance Monitoring & Reporting tools developed and/or approved by DBH.
+1. Meet Pre-Award requirements, including submission and approval of required assurances and certification documents, documentation of non-disbarment or suspension (current or pending) of eligibility to receive local or federal funds.

+- 2. Adhere to mutually agreed upon terms and conditions of a grant award issued by the Department of Behavioral Health and accepted by the grantee organization.
+The grant award shall outline the scope of work, standards, reporting requirements, fund distribution terms and any special provisions required by federal agreements. - 3.
+Utilize Performance Monitoring & Reporting tools developed and/or approved by DBH.